Northeastern Evolutionary

 society officers

-President: Rebecca Burch
+Vice President: Rebecca Burch

 Dr. Rebecca Burch is a Full Professor at SUNY Oswego.
 She received her Ph.D. at SUNY Albany in Evolution and Human Behavior.
 Her main research interests are the evolution of sexual behavior, sexual signaling, domestic violence, and cultural differences and similarities in various human behaviors, including sex, parenting, play, gender, and development.
 She also has an interest in evolution’s effect on popular culture.
 She has previously taught at SUNY Albany and Colby College.